hamlet-io/docker-hamlet/README.md

 # Hamlet Deploy Docker Image

-This repo contains the docker build process to create docker containers for the Hamlet Deploy application.
+Ths repo contains the docker image build process for the Hamlet Deploy CI Container

 For more information see https://docs.hamlet.io